-Role-based access control (Enterprise)
+Role-based access control Enterprise

 Role-Based access control (RBAC) simplifies data security by grouping users into roles based on their tasks.
 Instead of assigning permissions to each user, RBAC assigns privileges to roles.
 Users, when linked to roles, gain the necessary access for their responsibilities.
 For example, in a company, a manager’s role might have different access levels than an employee’s role.
 Through RBAC, organizations efficiently ensure that users only access data relevant to their role, enhancing security and minimizing risks.

 With role-based access control, a database administrator can assign various privileges to roles, but for even more control over who can access certain data, Memgraph Enterprise offers fine-grained access control.
+Additionally, you can use user profiles to set resource limits for users.

 User roles